What are skin tags?

-At Nell Laser Clinic we safely and effectively remove skin tags with Laser treatments and Electrocautery treatment.
+At Nell Laser Clinic we safely and effectively remove skin tags with Laser or Electrocautery treatments.

-Laser is usually used for removing flat tags.
-This method may require about 3 treatment to make the tag remove completely.
-The laser beam is selectively absorbed by the pigment of the tags the flat tag is then destroyed and shed away.
+A laser is usually used for removing flat tags.
+This method may require about 3 treatments to make the tag remove completely.
+The laser beam is selectively absorbed by the pigment of the tags, the flat tag is then destroyed and shed away.

 How does electrocautery treatment work?

 Electrocautery is a procedure that uses light electrical current to burn the skin tags off.
 Approximately 1-2 treatments may be needed.
-Local anesthetic may or may not be required.
-This method of skin tags removal is a safe and an effective method of skin tag removal.
+A local anesthetic may or may not be required.
+This method of skin tag removal is a safe and effective method of skin tag removal.

-A wart is a growth of skin caused by human papillomavirus (HPV), a virus which enters the body usually in an area of broken skin.
-The virus causes the layer of skin on top to grow quickly, thus forming a wart.
+A wart is a growth of skin caused by human papillomavirus (HPV), a virus that enters the body usually in an area of broken skin.
+Because the virus grows fast it causes the layer of skin on top to grow quickly, thus forming a wart.
 The dark spots seen in a wart are tiny blood vessels that supply the wart with blood.

 Where do they grow?